College of Engineering, Technology, and Architecture

 - controls instrumentation

-Explore broad engineering principles needed to develop the specialized skills that are essential for careers in aerospace engineering, including fundamentals in mechanical and electrical engineering, as well as the turbomachinery concentration in mechanical engineering.
+Explore broad engineering principles needed to develop the specialized skills that are essential for careers in aerospace engineering, including fundamentals in mechanical and electrical engineering.
 Through multi-disciplinary curricula and faculty-led research, you will apply what you learn with these state-of-the-art facilities and tools readily available to you.
-Five new courses offered distinctly under this program will focus on aerospace fundamentals, materials/structures, flight and orbital mechanics, system controls, and system design.
+This program focuses on aerodynamics, aerospace materials and structures, aircraft design, flight stability and control, orbital mechanics, and propulsion systems.

 - ME 230 | Flight Mechanics